 College

-During his collegiate years, Pestock enrolled at Northwest Missouri State University, an esteemed institution known for its NCAA Division II athletics program.
-Pestock’s athletic journey continued as he pursued his education, focusing on football.
+During his college years, Pestock attended Northwest Missouri State University, renowned for its NCAA Division II athletics.
+There, he pursued a football-focused education.

-Notably, Pestock’s time at Northwest Missouri State University coincided with a period of remarkable success for the football program.
-He was a valuable member of teams that reached the Division II National Championships for four consecutive years.
-Although they fell short in each championship game, Pestock’s participation and contributions played an integral role in the team’s achievements, leaving a lasting impact on the university’s football legacy.
+Pestock’s tenure at Northwest Missouri State coincided with the football team’s success.
+They reached the Division II National Championships for four consecutive years.
+Pestock played a key role in these achievements, significantly impacting the university’s football legacy.

 Professional

-Following his collegiate career, Pestock’s talents caught the attention of NFL teams.
-Although he went undrafted in the 2009 NFL Draft, he signed with the Indianapolis Colts on April 27, 2009, embarking on his professional football journey.
+Pestock’s talents caught NFL teams’ attention after his college career.
+Despite not being drafted in 2009, he signed with the Indianapolis Colts on April 27, 2009, starting his professional football journey.

-During his time with the Colts, Pestock had the opportunity to develop his skills alongside notable teammates, including future All-Pro punter and professional wrestler Pat McAfee.
-Their connection as roommates would later play a significant role in a feud between the two in WWE, unfolding 13 years later.
+With the Colts, Pestock honed his skills, notably alongside future All-Pro punter and wrestler Pat McAfee.
+Their time as roommates later sparked a WWE feud 13 years on.

 Baron Corbin WWE Career